How can augmented reality increase the understanding of nutritional and environmental data around food products?

-Food Talks explores how augmented reality (AR) can be used to enhance information around food.
-It turns the unique qualities of AR technology into meaningful relationships between food products and their immaterial value.
+What do we really eat?
+Where does our food come from?
+Food Talks explores how augmented reality (AR) can be used to enhance information around food in a busy retail environment.
+Whilst other solutions investigate technical issues, Food Talks focuses on content perception.
+It demonstrates how AR can create meaningful relationships between food products and their immaterial value.

-The outcomes of this research project led by Emily Groves show that customers learn more about food products with AR compared to an equivalent digital solution.
-The evaluations also reveal high scores for usability and aesthetics with no negative effect due to the technical limitations of AR.
-Not only does this work reveal the potential of AR as a credible medium in the food industry, it also provides specific design guidelines for how to do so.
+Not only does this research work reveal the potential of AR as a credible medium in the food industry, it also provides specific design guidelines for how to do so.